 How Long Do Pineapple Green Cheek Conures Live?

-With the right care and attention, healthy pineapple green cheek conures live up to 30 years in captivity.
-Sadly, many owners fail to understand the level of care their parrot needs, so their lifespans can be as short as 10-15 years.
+Healthy pineapple green cheek conures can live for up to 30 years in captivity with the right care and attention.
+However, some owners don’t appreciate the level of care needed, so their lifespans can be as short as 10-15 years.

 How Much Is a Pineapple Green Cheek Conure?

 Because pineapple green cheek conures are created through opaline and cinnamon color mutations, they fetch a higher price than standard conures.